Skip to content

 Artistic Smiles Listed by nightspire Ransomware Group

 On June 19, 2026, Artistic Smiles appeared on the leak site of the nightspire ransomware group.
-The dental practice’s internal files were exfiltrated during a ransomware attack, and the data remains unavailable to the public while the group controls access.
+The dental practice’s internal files were allegedly exfiltrated during a ransomware attack, and the data remains unavailable to the public while the group controls access.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that nightspire listed Artistic Smiles on its leak portal on that date.
 The incident involved a ransomware deployment that led to both encryption of systems and exfiltration of internal documents.
 No confirmed victim count has been released, and the precise volume or types of records taken have not been disclosed beyond the general description of internal files.
 The leak site entry itself serves as the primary public evidence of the breach.